simplex303/meshcore_ha_pathbot/README.md

 Allows users to find the pathbots that are reachable from their location.

 ### code
-If a message in #testing is received that says "CODE"
+If a message in #testing is received that matches the "CODE"

 Automation will reply with:
 ```